matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 The next phase is to diagnose the problem.
 And "diagnosis", another great word.
 It is not Latin.
-It is Greek, and it means "to know across" That across is the "dia" part, like "diagonal" or "diameter".
+It is Greek, and it means "to know across".
+That across is the "dia" part, like "diagonal" or "diameter".
 Same root.  "nose" is "to know".
 Again, I just looked it up, and it was super cool that this is what it meant, because I do think that this is a crossing.
 This is a movement from one possible set of knowing to another set of knowing.

 And there is two kinds of problems.
 I am going to say that we are talking about design for both of these.
 One kind of problem, though,